 : 0131-663-5172

-Café Connect, Dalkeith’s vibrant community café run by Midlothian’s LAC gives people with disabilities a chance to meet up to talk and listen.
+Café Connect, Dalkeith’s and Linking Loanhead vibrant community cafés run by Midlothian’s LAC gives people with disabilities a chance to meet up to talk and listen.
 We all have different things to bring and our own stories too.

-Café Connect is a great place to find out useful information about a whole range of relevant supports and services, for example:
+Café Connect and Linking Loanhead are great great place to find out useful information about a whole range of relevant supports and services, for example:-

 It’s a friendly gathering where everyone is welcome.
 A place where you can listen or share your story!